Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Experiment

 Table~\ref{rq1} illustrates the performance comparison among different models with regard to different evaluation metrics.
 From this table, we make the following observations: \mbox{1) DKMD} consistently outperforms all the baselines across different evaluation metrics, indicating the effectiveness of our proposed DKMD.
 This suggests that it is reasonable to incorporate the generative pretrained language model as well as the \mbox{multimodal} context related knowledge in \mbox{multimodal} dialog systems.
-2) DKMD surpasses all the baselines that also consider knowledge (\emph{i.e.,} TREASURE, UMD, LARCH, and KHRED), which confirms the advantage of our knowledge incorporation manner, \emph{i.e.,} the local-wise and global-wise knowledge enhancement in the multimodal context encoding part, as well as the explicit enhancement in the decoding part.
-3) MHRED gets the worst performance compared to other methods.
-This may be attributed to that MHRED not only neglects context related knowledge but also overlooks the semantic relation in the multimodal context, which limits its capability of accurately capturing the user`s intention.
-4) DKMD, TREASURE, UMD, MATE, and LARCH exceed all the baselines neglecting the context semantic relation (\emph{i.e.,} KHRED and MHRED), which reflects the necessity of exploring the semantic relation hidden in the multimodal dialog context.
+2) {DKMD surpasses all the baselines that also consider knowledge (\emph{i.e.,} T5, TREASURE, DialoGPT, UMD, LARCH, and KHRED), which confirms the advantage of our knowledge incorporation manner, \emph{i.e.,} the local-wise and global-wise knowledge enhancement in the multimodal context encoding part, as well as the explicit enhancement in the decoding part. } 3) MHRED gets the worst performance compared to other methods.
+This may be attributed to that MHRED not only neglects context related knowledge but also overlooks the semantic relation in the multimodal context, which limits its capability of accurately capturing the user's intention.
+4) DKMD, TREASURE, UMD, MATE, and LARCH exceed all the baselines neglecting the context semantic relation (\emph{i.e.,} KHRED and MHRED), which reflects the necessity of exploring the semantic relation hidden in the multimodal dialog context. {5) DKMD achieves a better performance than the baselines that are \mbox{text-based} knowledge-enhanced dialog systems and also based on pretrained models~(\emph{i.e.,} DialoGPT and T5).
+The experimental phenomenon further verifies the necessity and superiority of incorporating visual images and conducting the multimodal dialog systems task. }